catherineluse/versioned-docs-experiment/rancher-docs/en/admin-settings/rbac/default-custom-roles/_index.md

 1. Click **Create**.

-{{% /tab %}}
-{{% tab "Rancher before v2.0.7" %}}

-1. From the **Global** view, select **Security > Roles** from the main menu.

-1. Click **Add Role**.

-1.  **Name** the role.

-1. Choose whether to set the role to a status of [locked]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/rbac/locked-roles/).

-    > **Note:** Locked roles cannot be assigned to users.

-1. In the **Context** dropdown menu, choose the scope of the role assigned to the user.
-The contexts are:

-    - **All:** The user can use their assigned role regardless of context.
-This role is valid for assignment when adding/managing members to clusters or projects.

-    - **Cluster:** This role is valid for assignment when adding/managing members to _only_ clusters.

-    - **Project:** This role is valid for assignment when adding/managing members to _only_ projects.

-1. Use the **Grant Resources** options to assign individual [Kubernetes API endpoints](https://kubernetes.io/docs/reference/) to the role.

-    > When viewing the resources associated with default roles created by Rancher, if there are multiple Kubernetes API resources on one line item, the resource will have `(Custom)` appended to it.
-These are not custom resources but just an indication that there are multiple Kubernetes API resources as one resource.

-    > The Resource text field provides a method to search for pre-defined Kubernetes API resources, or enter a custom resource name for the grant.
-The pre-defined or `(Custom)` resource must be selected from the dropdown, after entering a resource name into this field.

-    You can also choose the individual cURL methods (`Create`, `Delete`, `Get`, etc.) available for use with each endpoint you assign.

-1. Use the **Inherit from a Role** options to assign individual Rancher roles to your custom roles.
-Note: When a custom role inherits from a parent role, the parent role cannot be deleted until the child role is deleted.

-1. Click **Create**.

-{{% /tab %}}
-{{% /tabs %}}

 ## Creating a Custom Global Role

-_Available as of v2.4.0_

 ### Creating a Custom Global Role that Copies Rules from an Existing Role